Courtesy of Charissa Fay

-For AFAR's third annual Travelers’ Choice destinations awards, our readers cast more than 100,000 votes to recognize their top places to go in 2019.
+For AFAR’s third annual Travelers’ Choice destinations awards, our readers cast more than 100,000 votes to recognize their top places to go.
 Get ready to hit the road—the world awaits.

 To wander through Dubrovnik is to experience Croatia’s cultural history.
 See it in the UNESCO-listed Old City sector, where centuries-old baroque churches, Gothic palaces, and medieval walls stand.
 Hear it in the notes of traditional a capella klapa singing during the Dubrovnik Summer Festival, which marks 70 years in 2019.
 And feel it in the paintings by Croatian artists who grapple with the region’s recent past and present at the Museum of Modern Art and the seasonal gallery, War Photo Limited.